Infidelity: Evolutionary factors

 The parental investment theory is used to explain evolutionary pressures that can account for sex differences in infidelity.
 This theory states that the sex that invests less in the offspring has more to gain from indiscriminate sexual behaviour.
 This means that women, who typically invest more time and energy into raising their offspring (9 months of carrying offspring, breast feeding etc.), should be more choosy when it comes to mate selection and should therefore desire long-term, monogamous relationships that would ensure the viability of their offspring.
 Men on the other hand, have less parental investment and so they are driven towards indiscriminate sexual activity with multiple partners as such activity increases the likelihood of their reproduction.
 This theory says that it is these evolutionary pressures that act on men and women differentially and what ultimately drives more men to seek sexual activity outside of their own relationships.
 It can however, still account for the occurrence of extradyadic sexual relationships among women.
 For example, a woman whose husband has fertilization difficulties can benefit from engaging in sexual activity outside of her relationship.
 She can gain access to high-quality genes and still derive the benefit of parental investment from her husband or partner who is unknowingly investing in their illegitimate child.
-Evidence for the development of such a short-term mating strategy in women comes from findings that women who engage in affairs typically do so with men who are of higher status, dominance, physical attractiveness (which is indicative of genetic quality).